Alejogb1/job-board/blog-data/how-can-multiple-differently-trained-ml-models-be-combined-into-a-single-predictive-model-in-sagemaker.md

 id: "how-can-multiple-differently-trained-ml-models-be-combined-into-a-single-predictive-model-in-sagemaker"
 ---

-Alright, let's tackle this.
-The challenge of combining multiple machine learning models, each trained perhaps on slightly different datasets or using differing algorithms, into a unified predictor within SageMaker is definitely a nuanced one, and something I've personally grappled with in several projects.
+Alright,  The challenge of combining multiple machine learning models, each trained perhaps on slightly different datasets or using differing algorithms, into a unified predictor within SageMaker is definitely a nuanced one, and something I've personally grappled with in several projects.
 It's not just about stacking things together; it's about achieving a robust and often more accurate prediction by leveraging the strengths of each individual model.

 The core principle we're focusing on here is *ensemble learning*.
 This approach isn't a single technique but rather a family of methods designed to improve predictive performance by combining the predictions of multiple models.
 I've seen firsthand how moving past a single model strategy can significantly boost overall system performance, especially in scenarios where you're dealing with complex datasets or have a variety of features that different models can excel at capturing.
 SageMaker offers several ways to implement ensemble methods.
 We will focus on three common strategies: averaging, voting, and stacking, each with its own set of benefits and implementation details.